Hong Kong museum commemorating 1989 Tiananmen victims reopens online

 “Political repression has intensified,” the alliance said in a statement.
 “The June 4th Museum is currently closed and reopening will only be considered when a suitable method or location is found in the future.”

-The online museum https://8964museum.com/ operates independently from the alliance, the statement said.
+The online museum 8964museum.com operates independently from the alliance, the statement said.

 The former British colony of Hong Kong, which returned to Chinese rule in 1997 with a promise its wide-ranging freedoms would remain intact, traditionally holds the largest June 4 vigil in the world to commemorate the victims of the crackdown.
 Mainland China bans commemorations and heavily censors mention of the topic.